Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an

 \section{Density functional theory calculations on the effect of a high load of an atomic contact to bilayer graphene on SiC}

 The creation of diamond in pressure cells differs largely from exerting pressure by a single front atom of an AFM tip.
 Density functional theory (DFT) can simulate the effect of impinging an atomically sharp CO tip on bilayer graphene on SiC.
+For simplicity, we only consider the CO molecule pointing with the O atom towards the sample as the AFM tip.
 DFT within the generalized gradient approximation of Perdew, Burke, and Ernzerhof \cite{Perdew1996}, as implemented in the Fritz-Haber-Institute-aims code package \cite{Blum2009} is used here to calculate the effect of a CO terminated tip that is located in the center of a graphene hexagon on SiC(0001).
 We build on a previous DFT study of this sample system by Nemec et al. \cite{Nemec2013}.
 The calculations were performed at zero bias voltage and a temperature of 0\,K.

 Figure \ref{fig02_DFT_g_d_trans_uc_dep} shows the results of a DFT calculation where a CO terminated tip is placed above the center of a graphene hexagon and the repulsive force on the CO tip termination is plotted against the interlayer distance between the monolayer graphene and the carbon buffer layer for three different sizes of unit cells.